+Did you see today’s story on ESPN talking about Moms and the NFL’s efforts to convince them football is safe for kids?
 If your kids are athletes, sports safety is king and when it comes to educating coaches, volunteers, and parents alike, the NFL is leading the way.
-Last month I had the incredible opportunity to join fellow influencers, sports media representatives, and youth sports leaders at the NFL offices in New York City.
+In June 2013, I had the incredible opportunity to join fellow influencers, sports media representatives, and youth sports leaders at the NFL offices in New York City.
 The 3rd event of its kind in less than a year, the NFL Youth Sports Safety Roundtable and Lunch is designed to educate attendees through the presentations of representatives from youth sports governing bodies.
 Its also designed to encourage candid conversations about the state of youth sports and how we can all work together for positive change.

 There’s no doubt the NFL offices have their fair share of bling.
 I’d be remiss not to show you the amazing wall of Super Bowl rings from the very first to the most recent just earlier this year.